Frequently Asked Questions

 - Complete the online application form.

 - After applications are received, a letter of acceptance or regret will follow within 2 weeks.
 If you are accepted, you must make the $250 registration fee payment to reserve your spot.
 Please note that this fee is non-refundable after May 1 (meaning that if you apply after May 1, the fee is still not refundable should you need to cancel later on).
-As the camp dates approach, you will receive by email a packet of permission forms that must be signed and returned by mail, email scan, or fax before your child arrives for Convergence.
+As the camp dates approach, you will receive by email a packet of permissions forms that must be signed and returned by mail, email scan, or fax before your child arrives for Convergence.

 Are students of all Christian denominations welcome?
 What about other religious traditions?

 Everyone is welcome to apply, though applicants should understand that the program is designed to look at the convergence of Christian theology with science.
-Included in the schedule are Christian worship services at a United Methodist Church, a visit to a Presbyterian seminary, and the creation of both worship and learning resources by our youth for a Christian worship service they will lead on their last Sunday, and to be shared with other churches to use in their worship services.
+Included in the schedule are Christian worship services at a United Methodist Church, a visit to a Presbyterian seminary, and the creation of worship resources by our youth for a Christian worship service they will lead on their last Sunday, and to be shared with other churches to use in their worship services.
 Students from Protestant, Catholic, and Orthodox traditions are welcome, from established denominations and non-denominational traditions.
 Parents should be comfortable with their children “going deep” in both science and theology, learning from college-level professors, and challenging stereotypes often found in many schools and many faith communities.

 How will my child be supervised while they are at the camp?

-In addition to the camp directors, faculty leaders, and other staff support, we will hire Union Presbyterian Seminary students to serve as Head Counselors and Randolph-Macon College students to serve as interns and mentors during the 9-day event.
-These interns will reside in the dorm on the same hall as the campers and will accompany campers to lectures, meals, and all activities.
+In addition to the camp directors, faculty leaders, and other staff support, we will hire Union Presbyterian Seminary students to serve as Head Counselors and Randolph-Macon College students to serve as Counselors during the 9-day event.
+These head counselors and counselors will reside in the dorm on the same hall as the campers and will accompany campers to lectures, meals, and all activities.
 We limit enrollment to 40 campers to ensure an appropriate staff to camper ratio.

 Are the dorms safe?